Suicide intervention: Psychotherapy

+Cultural aspects

 Ideally, families are involved in the ongoing support of the suicidal individual, and they can help to strengthen protective factors and problem-solve around risk factors.
 Both families and the suicidal person should be supported by health care providers to cope with the societal stigma surrounding mental illness and suicide.

 Attention should also be given to the suicidal person's cultural background, as this can aid in understanding protective factors and problem-solving approaches.
 Risk factors may also arise related to membership in an oppressed minority group.
 For instance, Aboriginal people may benefit from traditional Aboriginal healing techniques that facilitate a change in thinking, connection with tradition, and emotional expression.